 This kind of blog has a lot of value, as you can share your experiences with different software and writing tools, marketing efforts, and really anything pertaining to your writing and publishing process.
 Just be careful to differentiate a post about resources from an opinion piece.
 It’s fine to offer an opinion about resources, but more important that you speak to the pros and cons of the resource with an emphasis on how they work as a writing and publishing tool.

 An Opinion piece is the most open kind of blog.
 Other blog writers might break this category out into a few different segments, but I don’t really see the need.
-Anything you post that isn’t based on hard information is opinion.
+Anything you post that isn’t based on hard information is an opinion.
 This can include reviews of other books you’ve read, thoughts on the publishing industry, or even a personal story about an adventure you’ve had.
 Remember that this blog is yours and you have to own it.
-Don’t make it too dry (unless that fits your audience of course) nor should you overdo it with opinion content.
+Don’t make it too dry (unless that fits your audience) nor should you overdo it with opinion content.

 Content will inspire and excite your readers, it will draw them into your work and ideally lead to sales of your book.
 Getting that content in front of readers is a singular challenge among many hurdles.
 If you’ve managed to a get a reader to click over to your blog, ensure that they stay through the entire post by employing some simple best practices.

 Just be conscious of the images you use.
-If the image is copyright protected, get the necessary permissions and source it accurately.
+If the image is copyright protected, get the permissions and source it accurately.
 If you’re creating your own images, think about the size and resolution of most reader’s screens.
 Mobile viewing of blogs is not as popular outside of sites like Tumblr, but RSS feed tools like Feedly are making mobile blog reading more attractive.
-I highly recommend testing your blog on a few platforms and devices to ensure the images display clearly and don’t take anything away from the content.
+I highly recommend testing your blog on a few platforms and devices to ensure the images display clearly and take nothing away from the content.

 Lists are a terrific way to break the flow of the blog, similar to an image, but without sacrificing content.
-Similar to the methods of employing Heading Styles to guide readers to different segments of your blog post, the list can feature bold text, numbers, bullets, or even images to denote a new list item.
+Similar to the methods of using Heading Styles to guide readers to different segments of your blog post, the list can feature bold text, numbers, bullets, or even images to denote a new list item.
 And with each new item in the list, the reader can quickly find the content they want.
 And they can even more quickly retrace their steps to re-read a section.
 Forgot exactly what I think about Images in your blog?
 You can find that list item quickly when you scan the page because I broke the content up into a list.

 I won’t go too much into the lists again, as we covered them in the contents section above.
 The take away should be that lists are both a means to provide content and a visual element of the blog post, so take both into consideration when crafting your post.

-Blog like it’s your Job
+Blogging like it’s your Job

-Finally, you have to be consistent.
+Finally, be consistent.
 I recommend at least two posts a month, maybe even once a week if you have the content.
 Set a schedule, write posts in advance, proof them thoroughly, and keep posting them.
 Blogging software like WordPress and Blogger all have scheduling tools, making it easy to prepare a post ahead of time and set the tool to post for you.
 I cannot say enough how useful this is for busy writers.

 Paul is the Senior Copywriter at Lulu, responsible for all the words you see on our site (misspellings included).
-He also manages the community site – http://connect.lulu.com/en/ – and in his free time, he’s an avid reader and short story writer.
+In his free time, he’s an avid reader and short story writer.